Charcot–Marie–Tooth disease: Treatment and management

 Orthopedic devices like ankle-foot orthoses (AFOs) are commonly used to correct foot drop and improve gait.
 In some cases, surgical interventions may be necessary to straighten toes, lower arches, or fuse joints to enhance stability.
 Pain management may involve physical therapy, assistive devices, or medications for neuropathic pain.
-Patients are advised to avoid prolonged immobility, which can accelerate disease progression.
+Drugs with gabapentin and pregabalin may be used for neuropathic pain.
+NSAIDs and SSRIs are also used for non-neuropathic pain related to skeletal deformities caused by CMT.
+Treadmill training in patients has especially been shown to improve symptoms associated with impaired walking and balancing over time.
+Strength training paired with creatine supplements can also help as it may compensate for weak distal muscles and help alleviate CMT-related chronic fatigue.
 Certain drugs, such as vincristine (a chemotherapy agent), should be avoided altogether in CMT patients due to their known toxicity to nerves.
 Regular follow-up with healthcare providers is essential to adapt care as the disease progresses.